Larry Bell

 Biography

-Larry Bell is one of the most renowned artists to emerge from the Los Angeles art scene of the 1960s.
-He has won prestigious awards, including a Guggenheim Fellowship and a grant from the National Endowment for the Arts.
-Bell has exhibited widely, including at the San Antonio Art Museum, Phoenix Art Museum, the Jewish Museum, the Museum of Modern Art, Tate Britain, and the Museum of Contemporary Art, Los Angeles.
+Regarded as one of the most renowned artists to emerge from the Los Angeles art scene of the 1960s, Larry Bell has been awarded prestigious awards, such as the Guggenheim Fellowship, and is a National Endowment for the Arts grant recipient.
+Bell has exhibited internationally, including at the San Antonio Art Museum, Phoenix Art Museum, the Jewish Museum, the Museum of Modern Art, Tate Britain, and the Museum of Contemporary Art, Los Angeles.
 He has a long-term installation at Dia Beacon in Beacon, NY.
 Born in Chicago, Bell lives and works in Taos, NM.

 Press Release